-Wilder Preschool will begin enrollment for the 2015-2016 school year on January 20 and 21 for children 3-5 years old.
+Wilder Preschool's enrollment for the 2015-2016 school year begins Tuesday, January 20th and Wednesday, January 21st for children 3-5 years of age.

-Wilder Community Parent Participation Preschool is a part of Littleton Public Schools and is housed at Columbine United Church, located next to Wilder Elementary School, in Littleton, Colo.
-We believe children develop physically and mentally at their own rates, in an environment rich with materials and opportunities for play and exploration.
+Wilder Community Parent Participation Preschool is a part of Littleton Public Schools and is housed in the Columbine United Church, located next to Wilder Elementary School.
+Our program allows children the opportunity to develop physically and mentally at their own rates, in an a rich play based environment that promotes exploration.

-- Special programs and field trips throughout the year
+- Special programs and field trips during the year

-The preschool is licensed by the State of Colorado and is accredited through the National Association for the Education of Young Children (NAEYC) Program to provide early childhood education for children ages 3 years through 5 years old.
-This accreditation certifies a school conforms to more rigorous standards for education, health and safety.
+Our preschool is licensed by the State of Colorado and is accredited through the National Association for the Education of Young Children (NAEYC) Program to provide early childhood education for children ages 3 years through 5 years old.
+This accreditation certifies that the school conforms to rigorous standards for education, health and safety.
 The Association is a division of the National Association for the Education of Young Children, the nation's largest organization of early childhood educators.
 Wilder Preschool is proud to be among the first of Colorado’s nationally accredited early childhood programs.

 What is NAEYC Accreditation?

-For more information on the NAEYC and its accreditation, visit its web site.
+For more information on the NAEYC and its accreditation, visit their web site.